PacoVu/havenondemand-python-v2.0/README.md

 get_last_error()
 ```
 *Description:*
-* Get the latest error list which describe the errors happen during an operation
+* Get the latest error list which describe the errors happened during an operation

 *Parameter:* None